WebOrigami/docs/src/content/pattern/transform.md

 ## Rough in the transformation

-The transformation will be a function that accepts an explorable graph of markdown and returns a new explorable graph of HTML.
+The transformation will be a function that accepts an async graph of markdown and returns a new async graph of HTML.

 ```js
 /* src/flat/transform.js */